nickspeelman/claude_meets_gpt/README.md

-# claude_meets_gpt
+# Claude Meets GPT

-This program gets Claude and ChatGPT talking to each other.
+This program gets Anthropic's Claude and ChatGPT talking to each other.

+## Structure
+The chats are structured so that the chat is initated by introducting one of the bots (the initator).
+And further updates are passed to the same initatior.

+There is a separate script for Claude initiating one for GPT initiating.
+(I'd like to condense this down to one script with a parameter)

-The inputs folder includes text files that pass messages into their conversation.
+The various files that pass messages to the bots are in the inputs folder.

-The logs holds the records of all their conversations.
+The logs of the conversations are captured in the logs folder.

+## Comments/Thoughts

+These two really like to talk about AI.
+And especially AI ethics.